The AI-Ready Non-Profit Back Office · Part 01

 Collaborative Budgeting

 Addresses the annual process that somehow still runs on spreadsheets passed around by email.
 We are currently building a conversational budget agent that engages the right stakeholders at the right moments: the Executive Director for strategic context, the Finance Committee Chair for governance priorities, the fundraising director for revenue targets, department heads for operating expenses, HR for staffing projections.
 The agent consolidates inputs, surfaces conflicts, and — once the designated financial authority approves — publishes the final budget directly to QuickBooks Online.
-This is not a form-filling tool.
-It is an agent that understands non-profit budget structures, fund accounting logic, and the governance relationships that determine how decisions get made in a charitable organization.
+It is an agent that understands non-profit budget structures, fund accounting logic, and the governance relationships that determine how decisions get made in a charitable organisation.

 Fund & Grant Management